MLGlobalHealth/starter-hugo-research-group/content/short_courses/past/AIMSxImperial2024/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "AIMS-Imperial workshop: Modern Statistics and Machine Learning for Global Health"
+title: "AIMS-Imperial Rwanda 2024: Modern Statistics and Machine Learning for Global Health"
 subtitle: ''
 summary: 'In February 2024, 4 members of the Machine Learning and Global Health Network visited AIMS Rwanda to deliver a 3-day workshop on modern methods at the intersection of epidemiology, statistical modelling and computer science, including probabilistic programming using Stan, computationally efficient non-parametric Bayesian inference, statistical techniques for infectious disease modelling and public health, and phylogenetics.'
 tags: []